Oles Garage Car Collection 2023

 The classic car hobby has always been strong in my family, as far back as my Grandfathers on both sides: Stanley Oles Sr. and Clayton Burr.
 Today, I am happy to share these cars and experiences with my Father Stanley and Uncle Jim, as well as my son Clay and the rest of our family.
 Although the majority of these cars are owned by Jim, he is generous enough to share them with us.
-This post outlines the classic cars that are currently in our family, as well as car models we are thinking about acquiring in the future.
+This up-to-date post outlines the classic cars that are currently in our family, as well as car models we are thinking about acquiring in the future.

 1973 Citroen SM in Metallic Blue

 Right now, the crown jewel of the collection is this 3.0 liter 5-speed SM.
 Jim is the third owner of this car (2nd owner had it from 1975 to 2017 when we acquired it).
 We fitted the "euro" front light bar as well as the French RGB alloy wheels.
 The car was resprayed once in its original Blue Metallic color, with its original natural brown leather interior still intact.
 Stan and Jim added cooling upgrades as well as a custom fuel injection system that mimics the original Weber carbs, run by a Haltech ECU and an iC7 Digital Dash display to keep tabs on vital information.

 This is a 2.7 liter 5-speed, sporting a set of the RGB alloy wheels.
 The car was originally metallic brown with a natural brown interior.
 Currently it is vinyl wrapped black (a tribute to the SM that Jim owned in the 70s).
 A unique feature of this car is the factory-equipped metal sunroof.
 Future plans for the car include a full respray as well as a fuel injection setup similar to the 73 SM, as well as a euro front light conversion with square LED lights to mimic the factory setup under glass covers.

 1986 Citroen 2CV Charleston